abs-tudelft/vhdmmio/mdbook/src/fieldconfig.md

 ## `stride`

-This value specifies by how many bytes the bitrange address should be advanced when moving to the next logical register due to `field-repeat` < `repeat`.
+This value specifies by how many blocks the address should be advanced when moving to the next logical register due to `field-repeat` < `repeat`.

 The following values are supported:

- - `null` (default): the address is incremented by the field's block size.
+ - `1` (default): the address is incremented by one block.
 Note that this default is not correct when the logical register is wider than the bus.

- - an integer: the address is incremented by this amount of bytes each time.
-Negative addresses can be used for big-endian indexation.
+ - a different integer: the address is incremented by this amount of blocks each time.
+Negative numbers can be used for big-endian indexation.

 This key is optional unless required by context.
-If not specified, the default value (`null`) is used.
+If not specified, the default value (`1`) is used.

 ## `field-stride`